 H. Specific Standards.
 The owner shall require that his plans be designed in such a manner as to enhance the overall architectural character of the city, neighborhood and street.
-Building materials should be time-tested, proven to be durable and found to age gracefully.
-Materials should be authentic and used in a manner consistent with the properties of the material.
+Building systems and finishes should be used in a manner consistent with the natural properties of the materials.
 Exterior materials shall have final approval by the Board of Architects.